Francis Dunnery: Early life

 His childhood was blighted by his parents' mutual alcoholism.
 He described them as "binge drinkers, two weeks on and two months off...
 Once my Mam and Dad started drinking alcohol I never knew what was going to happen.
 Everything seems to happen fast.
 One minute it was paradise and the next minute it was sheer hell.
 It was horrific. ...
 Anyone who has lived under this nervousness will know exactly what I mean.
 I lived under this constant threat all my life."

 From the age of eleven, Frank spent four days a week living by himself on a trailer park to avoid problems at home, going to school during the day and bolstering his independence and living expenses by working as a musician at night.
 His first professional work was as half of an early teens duo with his friend Peter Lockhart which played local venues including the Tarnside Caravan Club and various cabaret venues.
 He recalls "we were the cute little duo that would open up for the main act...
 I would just bash along as Peter sang Elvis songs and played the organ."
 Adding guitar and singing to his musical skills, Dunnery moved on to other projects of varying levels of commitment – "I played in a few local bands and with lots of different musicians, especially a group called Waving at Trains I was in with Don Mackay, who is a fantastic musician.
 He wrote some really good songs, too."
-Waving At Trains featured Mackay as frontman, Dunnery on lead guitar and vocals, and Glyn Davies and Frank Hall on bass guitar and drums respectively (both of the latter having also played in bands with Frank's brother Barry, including Necromandus and Nerves).
+Waving at Trains featured Mackay as frontman, Dunnery on lead guitar and vocals, and Glyn Davies and Frank Hall on bass guitar and drums respectively (both of the latter having also played in bands with Frank's brother Barry, including Necromandus and Nerves).

 Regarding this period, Dunnery commented "There was no one I could rely on...
 I somehow made sure that I had other places to live and spend my time (talk about the power of the human spirit) because I couldn't bear to be at home when my parents were drinking.
 I can still remember the smell of the house when my parents were drowning in hops.
 To this day the smell of Carlsberg Special Brew makes me want to vomit."

 Career

 1982–1990: It Bites

 In 1982, when he was nineteen, Dunnery formed the rock band It Bites (taking the role of lead singer and guitarist).
 The other members of the band were his Egremont school friends Bob Dalton (drums, vocals) and Dick Nolan (bass, vocals); plus John Beck (keyboards, vocals) who came from Mirehouse, a suburb of Whitehaven.
 Following a career playing the pub and youth club circuit the band temporarily split, with Dunnery moving to London.
-The band reformed some time later and left Egremont entirely to relocate to London in 1984, eventually signing a record contract with Virgin Records.
+The band reformed when Dunnery convinced the other members to leave Egremont entirely and relocate to London in 1984.
+The quartet squatted a house in Peckham and wrote and rehearsed every day, eventually signing a record contract with Virgin Records.